angular/components/guides/creating-a-custom-form-field-control.md

 ```

 #### `empty`
 This property indicates whether the form field control is empty.
-For our control we'll consider it
+For our control, we'll consider it
 empty if all of the parts are empty.

 ```ts